davidseve/cloud-native-deployment-strategies/README.md

 The pipeline has committed the changes in GitHub.
 ArgoCD will refresh the status after some minutes.
 If you don`t want to wait you can refresh it manually from ArgoCD UI.
 ![Refresh Shop](images/ArgoCD-Shop-Refresh.png)

-After the pipeline finished this will be the `Shop` status:
+After the pipeline finished and ArgoCD has synchronized the changes this will be the `Shop` status:
 ![Shop step 1](images/blue-green-step-1.png)